 After you have cut the .75" off of all 4 pattern pieces, tape the bodice and bloomer pieces together.
 Make sure you pair up the front (pattern pieces 1 & 3) and back (pattern pieces 2 & 4) when taping together!

 The Emerie Romper was designed and written with a wrapped binding for the neckline finish.
 However, you can make it with a regular neckband as shown above instead of the wrapped binding.
-Just use the measurements from the chart above and attach the same way as shown in the tutorial for the sleeve bands.
+Just use the measurements from the chart above (using knit with at least 50% stretch) and attach the same way as shown in the tutorial for the sleeve bands.
 You will want your neckband seam to be centered on the back bodice.

 Some quick fit pics on Miss Emerie :).